Cordelia of Britain: In culture

-The story was used by Shakespeare in his play King Lear.
+The story was used by William Shakespeare in his play King Lear.
 In Shakespeare's version, Cordelia's invasion of Britain is unsuccessful; she is captured and murdered, and her father does not retake the throne.

 Before Shakespeare, the story was also used in Edmund Spenser's epic The Faerie Queene and in the anonymous play King Leir.
 The popularity of Cordelia at this period is probably because her role as a heroic queen was comparable to Queen Elizabeth I.